Bedrock-OSS/bedrock-wiki/docs/scripting/api-environment.md

 What people often run into when starting out with Minecraft Scripting is the problem with timing.
 The standards for timing code, as you may know, are the `setTimeout`{lang=js} and `setInterval`{lang=js} functions and their cancel functions.

-These standardized methods are used by the frame system where you can set the delay to millisecond precision, but minecraft uses a tick to process changes in the world.
+These standardized methods are used commonly used in environments where timing doesn't plays big role, but minecraft uses a tick with precise rules of execution to process changes in the world.
 That's why these methods are not and will not be available.

 Minecraft instead uses the [`system.runTimeout`{lang=js}](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/system#runtimeout) and [`system.runInterval`{lang=js}](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/system#runinterval) system methods, first added in version 1.19.70, which delay to the precision of one tick.